Utah’s Sage Grouse Compensatory Mitigation Program

 Why might this be interesting to me as a landowner?

 If the market develops for credits needed by disturbers on federal lands, private landowners can develop credits on their property and then sell them to disturbers on the open marketplace through a private negotiation and sale.
 The Credit Exchange Service will track the transfer of credits but will not regulate the private sale.
 Good habitat for sage-grouse is also good land for livestock grazing, so sage-grouse mitigation credits could become a second source of income for private landowners without conflicting with livestock grazing.

 How can a private landowner generate credits?

 Projects to generate credits include several options.
 A landowner could create “functional habitat” and corridors for sage-grouse from areas that are not currently habitat.
 Landowners can also generate credits by protecting occupied habitat in SGMA’s through a conservation easement, then ensuring that it remains habitat.
 “Functional habitat” is sage-grouse habitat created through a credit generation project.
-It must meet several key requirements, including; it is adjacent to existing occupied habitat, has a live sagebrush canopy of at least 10%, and has no more than 1% canopy cover of conifer trees over 0.5 meters in height.
+It must meet several key requirements, including; it is adjacent to existing occupied habitat, has a live sagebrush canopy cover of at least 7-16% depending on it's location, and has no more than 1% canopy cover of conifer trees over 0.5 meters in height.
 A corridor is an area of land that facilitates sage-grouse movement between two or more areas of occupied habitat.
 Corridors must contain less than 1% canopy cover of conifers and have at least 15% ground cover including perennial grasses, shrubs, and forbs, and is at least 100 acres in size with a width of at least 2,000 feet.
 Protected habitat is an area of habitat occupied by sage-grouse that is preserved from permanent disturbance through a conservation easement for at least 20 years and is maintained in sage-grouse habitat (nesting, brood-rearing, wintering, or corridor) for the length of the easement.